Our students are at the core of everything we do and every action we take is to create a brighter future for them.

 We believe we are all stronger when we work together so we carefully choose our partners: local non-profits with a proven track record of eliminating additional barriers to education.
 Children cannot attend school without a uniform, but there are other challenges our children and families face.
 Our partners help us ensure that each child we support has a better chance of success in the future.

-Without our partners our work would not be possible.
+We consider our partners an extension of our team; without them our work would not be possible.
+Without our uniforms, the children won't have access to their other interventions.
 They know each family, their goals and their struggles.
-Each organization is vetted throughout the lifetime of the partnership.
+Each organization is vetted throughout the lifetime of the partnership and we are committed to growing together.